GRIFFINCollaboration/griffin-dashboard/static/xTags/Filter/README.md

 Populates filter representation with the definition of the filter found in the ODB at `Filter/Filters/filterName`.

 ####`this.dumpFilterName()`
-Whenever a predefined loaded in the filter visualization and then edited, its name is removed from the filter name input field via a call to this function, to discourage uninentional overwriting of predefined filters.
+Whenever a predefined filter is loaded in the filter visualization and then edited, its name is removed from the filter name input field via a call to this function, to discourage uninentional overwriting of predefined filters.

 ##ODB Filter Encoding